noobshow/terms/tos/hk.md

 These terms only apply to you if you authorize another application to connect to your Stripe Account.

-By authorizing another application to link to your Stripe Account, you agree to be bound by these Stripe Connect User Terms as well as the [Stripe Terms of Service](#tos).
+By authorizing another application to link to your Stripe Account, you agree to be bound by these Stripe Connect User Terms as well as the [Stripe Services Agreement](#tos).
 You specifically agree as follows:

 ## 1. Application Permissions